 In many cases leaky gut is caused by food, medications, and infections.
 Inflammatory foods like gluten, dairy, sugar, and alcohol are the culprits most of the time.
 The intestinal lining can be further irritated by the use of medications including antibiotics, steroids, pain relievers and acid reducers.
 The most common infectious causes are candida overgrowth, intestinal parasites, and small intestine bacterial overgrowth (SIBO).

 How do I Heal Leaky Gut?

 Don’t worry!
 The human body is an amazing machine that is designed to heal itself.
-You can restore the damage to your intestinal lining if you follow the protocol Repairing your Gut with the 5 Rs.
+You can restore the damage to your intestinal lining if you follow the protocol Repairing your Gut.